69987a6308180.webp

 Sheer curtain panel or open-frame rattan screen

-Bringing the Outdoors Inside: Balconies and Greenery
+Bringing the Outdoors Inside: Patios, Balconies, and High Desert Greenery

 The key is visual continuity.
 When the flooring inside and on the balcony share the same material — terracotta tiles, for instance, or light-toned stone-effect porcelain — the boundary between the two spaces softens.
 Glass or open-railing balustrades reinforce the connection; solid concrete or frosted glass walls break it.